 Calefax Reed Quintet

 Over the years, Calefax has grown from an ensemble to a way of life.
-Through playing the bass clarinet and basset horn as well as arranging and giving masterclasses, I have found a path that I can put my heart and soul into.
-The quintet setting fits me perfectly, neither too big nor too small.
 I enjoy the wide variety of musical styles that we play, from classical and jazz to pop.
 Since Calefax was founded in 1985, it has made its name through arranging; hundreds of arrangements have since been published under the name of Calefax Edition.
 We have also been active commissioners of new works, resulting in many pieces being written specially for the Calefax Reed Quintet.